 Basic Philosophy of Responsible Care

+As a member of the Japan Responsible Care Committee, Tokuyama Corporation carries out Responsible Care activities that protect the environment and preserve safety and health throughout the entire chemical substance life cycle, from development and manufacturing to distribution, use, final consumption and disposal.
 Our social mission is to aggressively tackle and systematically solve environmental issues in particular, which, in turn, will lead to sustainable corporate and social development.
 Based on this recognition, we promote Environmental Management, a management policy that emphasizes the environment, in all of our business activities, including development, manufacturing and sales.

 • Implement an ISO 14001-based Environmental Management System and reduce environmental impact

-2. Observe the laws and regulations ・Observe international rules, domestic laws and regulations and industrial standards
+• Observe international rules, domestic laws and regulations and industrial standards

 • Achieve top-class unit energy consumption in the industry for each product

 4. Promote resource recycling and work toward reduction and the proper management of waste materials

-• Aim for zero accidents and disasters based on the principles of selfresponsibility and the self-management of safety
+• Aim for zero accidents and disasters based on the principles of self-responsibility and the self-management of safety

 • Provide proper information on how to use products and what precautions to take

 • Publicly disclose information on the Company's activities concerning environmental protection, process safety and disaster prevention, occupational health and safety, and chemical product safety

 Framework for Promoting Responsible Care